Dionisiy/CA/junction.md

-In this prooject you'll use Bootstrap's 12-collumn grid to build a page layout.
+In this project you'll use Bootstrap's 12-collumn grid to build a page layout.